samsymons/samsymons.com/source/articles/2014-01-07-github-traffic-analytics.html.markdown

 GitHub now has built-in traffic analytics.
 Gone are the days of having to include an ugly workaround just to see how many people are visiting your projects.

-Check it out in action [on the RedditKit repo](https://github.com/samsymons/RedditKit/graphs/traffic).